Risk Management Tools & Resources

 Damages in these cases center on the extraordinary expenses to care for the child as well as the emotional distress that the parents suffer as a result of having a child with a severe condition.
 Typically, the parents allege that they were deprived of information that would have resulted in their decision to terminate the pregnancy.

 Wrongful life claims are slightly different in that they are brought on behalf of the child who is born with a severe defect/disability.
-These claims seek damages for the child’s medical care, special education, and other special needs required as a result of his/her condition.
+These claims seek damages for medical care, special education, and other special needs required as a result of the child’s condition.

 Case Examples

-In a recently closed case, MedPro insureds were sued because the providers failed to promptly communicate the results of prenatal testing that revealed birth defects.
-The defects resulted in the child being profoundly disabled.
+In one case, MedPro insureds were sued because the providers failed to promptly communicate the results of prenatal testing that revealed birth defects.
+As a result of the defects, the child was profoundly disabled.
 The mother asserted that, had she known of these defects sooner, she would have terminated the pregnancy.

 In this case, correct testing was done, accurately interpreted, and appropriately documented by treating physicians and midwives.
 However, the providers did not communicate these findings to the mother in a timely manner.
 The providers recalled discussing the defects with the mother and documenting the conversation; however, the discussion took place late in the pregnancy, and the mother declined a partial birth abortion.